Forging the Unforgeable: On the Feasibility of Counterfeit Watermarks in Backdoor-Based Dataset Ownership Verification: Experiments

-To demonstrate the consistency of forged watermarks and original watermarks in copyright verification in \textbf{RQ2}, we adopt various backdoor watermarking methods in two types of APIs (probability available and label-only) and two scenarios (independent model and stolen model) to verify the equivalence between the original watermark and the forged watermark, as shown in Figure \ref{fig:watermark-example}.
-For BadNet and Blended methods, we follow the protocol in \cite{li2023backdoorbox} to embed \textbf{Cross} (the small block in the lower right corner) and \textbf{Line} (the thick black line at the top) into the image to obtain the watermarked image \footnote{https://github.com/THUYimingLi/DVBW}.
-For other backdoor watermarking methods, we conduct experiments according to the description in the original literature \cite{li2020invisible, chen2017targeted, liu2018trojaning}.
+To demonstrate the consistency of forged watermarks and original watermarks in copyright verification in \textbf{RQ2}, we adopt various backdoor watermarking methods in two types of APIs (probability available and label-only) and two scenarios (independent model and stealing model) to verify the equivalence between the original watermark and the forged watermark, as shown in Fig. \ref{fig:watermark-example}.
+For BadNet and Blended methods, we follow the protocol in \cite{li2023backdoorbox} to embed \textbf{Cross} (the small block in the lower right corner) and \textbf{Line} (the thick black line at the top) into the image to obtain the watermarked image.
+For other backdoor watermarking methods, we conduct experiments according to the description in the original literature \cite{li2020invisible,chen2017targeted,liu2018trojaning}.

-\textbf{Consistency of Hypothesis Testing.} For the case where the classification model outputs probability (i.e., probability available API), we perform T-tests on the original watermark dataset and the forged watermark dataset respectively, and determine the dataset infringement based on the significance level of the statistical results (Table \ref{proba}).
+\textbf{Hypothesis Testing Results.} For the case where the classification model outputs probability (i.e., probability available API), we perform T-tests on the original watermark dataset and the forged watermark dataset respectively, and determine the dataset infringement based on the significance level of the statistical results (Table \ref{proba}).
 Similarly, when the classification model only outputs labels (label-only API), the Wilcoxon signed rank test is performed on the original watermark dataset and the forged watermark dataset to obtain the p-values, as shown in Table \ref{label-only}.

-In the stealing model scenario, we use a one-sided T-test.
-When $\Delta P$ is larger and the $p$-value is smaller, the probability of rejecting the null hypothesis is greater.
-Unlike the stealing model, for the independent model scenario, when we use a one-sided T-test, the smaller the $\Delta P$ value and the larger the corresponding $p$-value, the greater the probability of accepting the null hypothesis.